-The technological infrastructure for visualization has heavily depended on high-performance computing environments until recently.
+The technological infrastructure for visualization has heavily depended on high performance computing environments until recently.
 In this section, we examine how the advances in computing and communication technologies have shaped, and reshaped, the foundation of visual supercomputing.
 Obviously, it is not possible to provide a comprehensive coverage for the large number of visualization works that have impacted upon the development of visual supercomputing.
 We hence focus on the contributions, in connection with each major technological advance, which are particularly relevant to the state of the art of visual supercomputing.
-For further historic details, readers are encouraged to refer to several excellent surveys [4,5,6,7,8,9,10] and some major publications [11,12,13,14,15,16].
+For further historic details, readers are encouraged to refer to several excellent surveys [Whi96, Han96, BS01, Vit01, EE02, KMS02, BWD03] and some major publications [DEH89, The89, Gre91] [Whi92, SSC02, Kou03].

 3.1.
-The era of supercomputers
+The Era of Supercomputers

-Elwald and Mass's vector graphics library for Cray-1 [17] represents the earliest efforts for providing visualization capability to support scientific computation on supercomputers.
-Since then, there has been a huge volume of publications devoted to parallel architectures and algorithms for computer graphics and visualization.
-While most of these architectures are no longer in existence, and many of these algorithms have difficulties in benefiting from modern hardware, the research in the era of supercomputers has provided us with a collection of abiding concepts, which can still be entrusted to serve modern visual supercomputing environments.1
+Elwald and Mass's vector graphics library for Cray-1 [EM78] represents the earliest efforts for providing visualization capability to support scientific computation on supercomputers.
+Since then, there has been a huge volume of publications devoted to parallel architectures and parallel algorithms for computer graphics and visualization.
+While most of these architectures are no longer in action, and many of these algorithms have difficulties to benefit from modern hardware, the research in the era of supercomputers has provided us with a collection of abiding concepts which can still be entrusted to serve modern visual supercomputing environments. †